Best Camping Tent of 2020

 Why You Should Trust Us

-Our expert tester Rick Baraff is a former trip-crafts (outdoor excursions) counselor at overnight camp, a globetrotting adventure sports cinematographer, and a longtime multi-sport athlete who's raced in many of the world's most grueling adventure races and ultra-marathons where half the fun is getting to find, scrutinize, test, and put through the wringer just about every type of outdoor gear available.
-His garage is full of more stuff than your average mega-camping store, and he's biting at the bit to get his barely toddling young twins out on their first extended camping adventure.
+Our expert tester Rick Baraff is a former trip-crafts (outdoor excursions) counselor at an overnight camp, a globetrotting adventure sports cinematographer, and a longtime multi-sport athlete who's raced in many of the world's most grueling adventure races and ultra-marathons where half the fun is getting to find, scrutinize, test, and put through the wringer just about every type of outdoor gear available.
+His garage is full of more stuff than you can imagine, and he's biting at the bit to get his barely toddling young twins out on their first extended camping adventure.

-Our testing process began with rigorous market research before anything else.
-Once we narrowed down the field, we bought (yes bought) all the tents for months of rigorous testing.
-We weighed, scrutinized, and measured each tent before assessing each for comfort, weather resistance, ease of set-up, durability, and packed size.
-Rick tested these tents side-by-side in a variety of Texas-sized conditions and locations where they were up against plenty of heat, wind, sun, and rain.
+Before we could begin testing, we put hours into extensive market research to ensure we included the best products available today.
+After selecting the most promising candidates, we purchased all the tents for our rigorous side-by-side testing.
+We measured, weighed, and inspected each tent before we assessed each across a strategic set of metrics.
+These metrics include comfort, weather resistance, ease of set up, durability, and packed size.
+Rick tested these tents side-by-side in various Texas-sized conditions and locations where they were up against plenty of heat, wind, sun, and rain.
 The findings of this process are discussed in detail below, so read on!

 Related: How We Tested Camping Tents